clairemuthoni/Second_Project/README.md

 given, and how they allocate it.

 ## Assumptions
-However we will assume that
+However we will assume that the data is accurate and true.